romeerez/orchid-orm/docs/src/guide/relations.md

     account: this.hasOne(() => AccountTable, {
       // required is affecting on TS type of returned record
       required: true,
-      // primaryKey is a column of Supplier to use
-      primaryKey: 'id',
+      // the same as in belongsTo:
+      // columns of this table for the connection
+      columns: ['id'],
-      // foreignKey is a column of Account to connect with
+      // columns of the related table to connect with
-      foreignKey: 'supplierId',
+      references: ['supplierId'],
     }),
   };
 }